Black and British: A Forgotten History: TV programme

 In reviewing the series for The Guardian, Chitra Ramaswamy wrote:

 Olusoga excavates our shared heritage with humanity and verve.
 One of his main messages is that remembrance is a political act.
 And in a present as tumultuous as ours, facing a future as uncertain as it gets, we need to look to the past more than ever.
 History never seemed so prescient.

-In a four-starred review for The Daily Telegraph, Jasper Rees said "This is a likeable series.
+Jasper Rees said in a four-starred review for The Daily Telegraph: "This is a likeable series.
 So why has it taken so long to be made?"

 Book

 Colin Grant wrote in The Guardian: "Olusoga's insightful 'forgotten history' amounts to much more than a text to accompany a TV series.
 Yet despite its many attributes, is it too temperate?"

 Sadiah Qureshi in the London Review of Books called the book "remarkable".

-In the New Statesman, David Dabydeen said that the book "addresses one of the greatest silences in British historiography".
+David Dabydeen, writing in the New Statesman, said that the book "addresses one of the greatest silences in British historiography".

 Aamna Mohdin interviewed Olusoga for The Guardian after the second edition of the book was published.
-Olusoga said that hostility to his work had been growing "to the point where some of the statements being made are so easily refutable, so verifiably and unquestionably false, that you have to presume that the people writing them know that.
+Olusoga said that hostility towards his work had been growing "to the point where some of the statements being made are so easily refutable, so verifiably and unquestionably false, that you have to presume that the people writing them know that.
 And that must lead you to another assumption, which is that they know that this is not true, but they have decided that these national myths are so important to them and their political projects, or their sense of who they are, that they don't really care about the historical truths behind them....
 They have been able to convince people that their own history, being explored by their own historians and being investigated by their own children and grandchildren, is a threat to them."